Investment policy statement software for creating an IPS.

 Free Business Owner Calculators

-This sample is what the IPS software program says on its first page.
+This sample is just what the IPS software program says on its first page.
 It's the investment advisor explaining what an IPS is to the client.
 This is the only thing that serves as a "demo," as you can read on the IPS product page.
 Sorry, but there is no free demo other than this page.
+Putting any more online would just be giving the product away for free.

 Your Investment Policy Statement

-The most important duty of a fiduciary or trustee is the creation and maintenance of an Investment Policy Statement.
+The most important duty of a fiduciary or trustee is the creation, adherence to, and maintenance of an Investment Policy Statement.
 This is an important written document that should clearly define your objectives and constraints over a relevant, explicitly stated, time horizon.

 The IPS is the foundation of managing your investments, and serves as a structured decision-making process for us to make most all of your investment decisions.
 This helps to balance return seeking and risk taking; increasing the probability of success in achieving your long-term investment goals.